 If you do view Rewi’s Beijing place of residence from the gate (note that his building is inside and just to the right of the gate), please be sensitive to the gate keepers’ role to restrict access, and respect any requests to move on or refrain from taking photographs..

 Rewi’s apartment is in what used to be the Italian legation (in the Legation Quarter) up to 1951.
 It is a beautiful Italianate wooden-framed building and his rooms are preserved: a bedroom and study, with his furniture, artworks, and even his hat and cane!

 Rewi and other ‘foreign friends of China’ were given accommodation in 1958 by the Chinese People’s Association for Cultural Relations with Foreign Countries (CPACR).
 The CPACR was forerunner of the Chinese People’s Association for Friendship with Foreign Countries (CPAFFC)].
 The CPAFFC is a national people’s organization of the People’s Republic of China and it answers to the Ministry of Foreign Affairs.
 It is known colloquially as Youxie.

 Youxie was set up to enhance friendship with foreign peoples, further international co-operation in safeguarding world peace and promoting common development.

 On top of all its many jobs promoting friendship throughout the world, Youxie also is self-appointed keeper of Rewi Alley’s heritage in China.
-It maintains a catalogue? of many of his literary works and the Chinese artifacts that Rewi collected during his 60 years in China.
+It maintains a catalogue of many of his literary works and the Chinese artefacts that Rewi collected during his 60 years in China.